HHS/pillbox-data-process/scripts/README.md

 #### 2. Process XML

 After the downloading is finished, to process the unzipped XML files, run `master.py`.
-This script will the following files: `xpath.py`, `rxnorm.py`, `errors.py`, and `makecsv.py`.
+This script will use the `xpath.py`, `rxnorm.py`, `errors.py`, and `makecsv.py` modules.

 To run:

 ```
 ./master.py
 ```

 #### 3. Post-processing

 To run any post-processing on the generated CSV or json files, run `api.py` or generate an additional script.

 To run:

 ```
 ./api.py